tbaumann/Cinephage/docs/ROADMAP.md

 ---

+## Not Yet Started

+Features on the horizon but not actively in development.

-### Music Support
+### Live TV / IPTV Support

-Under Consideration | Low | **Area**: Library
+Not Yet Started | Medium | **Area**: Streaming

-Lidarr-style music library management:
-- Artist/album discovery
-- Music indexer integration
-- Audio quality profiles
-- Metadata from MusicBrainz

-**Context**: Would extend Cinephage beyond video content to provide a truly unified media management solution.
+Support for live TV streams and IPTV sources.

+**Context**: Would enable users to integrate live television alongside their on-demand library.
+Requires significant infrastructure work for stream handling.

 ---

+### Improved Cloudflare Handling

+Not Yet Started | Medium | **Area**: Infrastructure

+Better handling of Cloudflare-protected indexers.

+**Context**: Many popular indexers use Cloudflare protection.
+Better integration with FlareSolverr or similar solutions would improve reliability.
+Currently, some protected sites may fail or require workarounds via Prowlarr.

+---

+### Music Support (Lidarr-style)

+Not Yet Started | Low | **Area**: Library

+Artist/album discovery, music indexers, audio quality profiles.

+**Context**: Would extend Cinephage beyond video content.
+Requires integration with MusicBrainz for metadata and music-specific indexers.

+---

-### Books Support
+### Books Support (Readarr-style)

-Under Consideration | Low | **Area**: Library
+Not Yet Started | Low | **Area**: Library

-Readarr-style book and audiobook management:
-- Author/book discovery
-- Book indexer integration (Library Genesis, etc.)
-- Audiobook handling
+Book and ebook management with Library Genesis integration.

 **Context**: Further extends the "all-in-one" vision to include written media.
+Would require book-specific metadata sources and indexers.

+---

+### Audiobooks Support

+Not Yet Started | Low | **Area**: Library

+Audiobook library management and metadata.

+**Context**: Related to Books Support but with unique requirements for audio file handling and audiobook-specific metadata.

+---

+### Enhanced Streaming Provider Support

+Not Yet Started | Medium | **Area**: Streaming

+Deeper integration with streaming services for availability tracking.

+**Context**: Currently shows watch providers from TMDB.
+Enhanced support could include real-time availability checking and cross-platform search.

+---

+### Additional Subtitle Providers

+Not Yet Started | Low | **Area**: Subtitles

+Expand subtitle provider support beyond the current 8 providers.

+**Context**: More providers means better coverage for obscure content and languages.

 ---